Nagasaki45/bibo/README.rst

 Why?
 ----

-There are many reference managers out there, so why writing another one?
-Bibo is different for a few reasons:
+There are many reference managers out there, so why writing another one? bibo is different for a few reasons:

 1. It relies solely on your ``.bib`` file to track information.
 This is bibo's main selling point!
 Your ``.bib`` file and your other files (PDFs, for example) are exactly where you want them to be.
 You have full control over your data.
 2. Being a command line tool, integration with other command line applications is easy and powerful.